TRUEPIC/queryql/DOCS.md

 QueryQL and the configured adapter validate the query structure and value types for free, without any additional configuration.
-You don't have to worry about the client misspelling a field name or using an unsupported filter operator – a `ValidationError` will be thrown if they do.
+You don't have to worry about the client misspelling a name or using an unsupported filter operator – a `ValidationError` will be thrown if they do.

 Still, it's often helpful to add your own app-specific validation.
 For example,